smartanthill/smartanthill2_0/docs/design-documents/protocols/sasp.rst

      * **MSB bit**: padding size flag, which is set to 1, if padding is present, and 0 otherwise.
 Presence of padding implies presence of padding size field as well.
      * **Remaining 7 bits**: a part of payload.

-  * **complementary size**: variable size field; this field is present only if padding size flag is set; in this case the field contains encoded value of a sum of the size of this field and the size of padding (if any); encoding is done using SASP encoded-size.
+  * **complementary size**: SmartAnthill Encoded-Int<max=2> variable-size field, as described in :ref:`saprotostack`; this field is present only if padding size flag is set; in this case the field contains encoded value of a sum of the size of this field and the size of padding (if any).
+If Encoded-Int has an invalid value (as defined in :ref:`saprotostack`), then SASP receiving side MUST treat such a packet as an invalid (as the one which didn't pass internal validation).
+Note:  unless "enforced padding" (see below) is used, SASP pads data only to the block size; it means that unless "enforced padding" is used, padding size is always <= 15, and therefore Encoded-Int cannot be longer than 1 byte.

   * **byte sequence**: variable size field; data that is defined by a higher level protocol.
   * **padding**: variable size field; this field is present only if padding size flag is set and **complementary size** represents a value greater than 1; contains padding up to a target size.